 - A Risk Factor Analysis: This outlines chronic issues you currently face or could potentially face based on your personal risk factors.
 It helps you and your doctor map out a treatment plan that includes intervention steps to take now and in the future.

 - Personalized Health Advice: Your doctor will supply you with any information he or she believes will help you improve your health and reduce your health risks.
 This may include: referrals to educational and counseling services; materials that explain certain conditions you have or are at risk for; or information and ideas that can help you better self-manage your health, such as support for improving your diet or physical activity level, losing weight, or stopping smoking.

 Healthy Planning Based On the Annual Wellness Visit

 In addition to a personalized prevention plan and a step toward healthy planning, one of the most important things that can come out of an AWV is a feeling of personal empowerment - a renewed sense that you have a lot you can control about your health and well-being if you will take action.

-One of the reasons your doctor and Medicare encourage you to get your recommended health screenings is because they help prevent more serious illness, lessen the costs of healthcare, and save lives.
+One of the reasons your doctor and Medicare encourage you to seek wellness visits and get your recommended health screenings is because they help prevent more serious illness, lessen the costs of healthcare, and save lives.
 But they are no good if you don’t take advantage of them.